darklang/docs/docs/contributing/repo-layout.md

 - `.circleci` - CI config file
 - `.ionide` - config for F# VSCode plugin
 - `.vscode` - VSCode config
-- `auth0-branding` - has some assets for our login provider
 - `config` - a set of env vars for each environment.
 You'll be interested in the `dev` environment
 - `docs` - sporadic documentation